This is an older version of Search Guard. Switch to Latest version

 Installing the Search Guard Plugin

-- Download the Kibana plugin version matching your Elasticsearch version
+- Download the Search Guard Kibana plugin zip matching your exact Kibana version from Maven

 - Stop Kibana